 Make Friends With Some House Plants

 Like the salt lamps, house plants are another method for improving air quality that can also beautify your home.
-Many of the plants that are most efficient at removing toxins like benzene, formaldehyde and trichloroethylene are also the most low-maintenance.
-According to a NASA study into air purifying house plants, Golden Pothos, Peace Lily, Boston Fern, Snake Plant, English Ivy, Bamboo Palm, Dragon Tree, Lady Palm and Spider Plant, are all champions at extracting toxins.
+Many of the plants that are most efficient at removing toxins like benzene, formaldehyde, and trichloroethylene are also the most low-maintenance.
+According to a NASA study into air purifying house plants, Golden Pothos, Peace Lily, Boston Fern, Snake Plant, English Ivy, Bamboo Palm, Dragon Tree, Lady Palm, and Spider Plant, are all champions at extracting toxins.
 Utilize one plant per 100 square feet of your home for maximum purification.

 Bags Of Bamboo Charcoal

-Activated bamboo charcoal is used in beautify products and water filtration systems because it’s very effective at trapping contaminants, and it can do the same for your indoor air.
+Activated bamboo charcoal is used in beautifying products and water filtration systems because it’s very effective at trapping contaminants, and it can do the same for your indoor air.
 Because charcoal is very porous, it can absorb and trap common pollutants like bacteria and allergens.
 It can also help trap excess moisture, which prevents mold and mildew.

-Premier Heating & Air is always ready to help you discuss ways to improve your indoor air quality and get relief from these issues.
+Premier Heating and Air is always ready to help you discuss ways to improve your indoor air quality and get relief from these issues.
 Whether or not you’re already in the market for HVAC installation and repair, we can come to your home and conduct a full air quality assessment.
 We’ll help you identify potential pollutants as well as affordable solutions.
 Contact us today!